 Signature based detection analyzes incoming traffic and compares it to known signatures in its database.
 If a signature matches a file in the database, then this match is marked as a threat and an alert is raised.
 This type of system may include alerts of anything that it deems malicious, such as Command & Control (C2), malware payloads, or exfiltration of valuable data.The biggest downsides to Signature based detection is that if the signature does not exist in the database then it can become compromised because it cannot account for attack behavior that is not already preprogramed in its list of what it deems as a threat.

 A prime example of a vendor tool for signature type detection is Snort.
-Per Snorts own description they are an open source intrusion prevention system capable of real-time traffic analysis and packet logging.
+Per Snort’s own description, they are an open source intrusion prevention system capable of real-time traffic analysis and packet logging.
 Snort comes in three different types of modes: IDS Mode, Logging Mode, and Sniffer Mode.
 So, how does Snort classify threats?
-Well it contains a file named snort.conf which lives inside of the `etc/` directory of Snort and in this conf file are all the preprocessor and rule files which it uses to compare packets to and if it matches a rule inside this file then it’s identified as a threat.
+Well, it contains a file named snort.conf which lives inside of the `etc/` directory of Snort and in this conf file are all the preprocessor and rule files which it uses to compare packets to and if it matches a rule inside this file then it’s identified as a threat.
 Below is a snippet of what the snort.conf rules look like.
 (Figure 1)

 Figure 1 [Source]